Williams throws for 5 TDs, No. 10 USC outlasts Arizona

 TUCSON, Ariz.
-(AP)Caleb Williams was without two of his top targets and it did nothing to slow him down.
-Same for the rest of Southern California’s talented offense.

-Williams threw for a career-high 411 yards and five touchdowns, and No. 10 USC overcame injuries to several key players to outlast Arizona 45-37 on Saturday night.
+(AP)Caleb Williams threw for 411 yards and five touchdowns, and No. 10 Southern California scored two touchdowns in the fourth quarter to outlast Arizona 45-37 on Saturday night.

-”You get to spread the ball around a little bit more and the other team can’t key on on anybody,” said Williams, who completed passes to 10 different receivers. ”Those guys stepped up and I just tried to put the ball where they could make catches.”

 The Trojans (7-1, 5-1 Pac-12) had an extra week to shake off their first loss of the season, an emotional 43-42 setback at No. 14 Utah.

-”The number of things that didn’t go our way was a long list and I don’t know many teams that would respond like this,” USC coach Lincoln Riley said.

-The Wildcats (3-5, 1-4) struggled defensively, but nearly kept up with USC offensively, finishing with 543 total yards.
+The Wildcats (3-5, 1-4) nearly kept up with USC offensively, finishing with 543 total yards.
+Defensively, they struggled with missed tackles and allowed USC to convert 11 of 17 on third down.

 Jayden de Laura threw for 380 yards and three touchdowns to Dorian Singer, the last a 5-yarder that cut USC’s lead to 45-37 with 1:26 left.
 USC recovered the onside kick to seal the victory.